jbruening/PNet/README.md

 Some differences in PNetS:
   * there are no transforms.
 GameObjects are transforms.
   * gameobjects should not be spawned by themselves if you want to network them.
-Use Network.Instantiate, which correctly sets up a networked gameobjects.
+Use room.NetworkInstantiate, which correctly sets up a networked gameobjects.
   * the server never exists in one 'scene', and instead runs them all at the same time as rooms.
 Gameobjects have a room variable that will return which room they are a part of.
   * rooms are not necessarily scenes in unity.
 Instead, you should define when a client should switch scenes, if it makes sense.
   * as rooms are not necessarily scenes, they additionally have no default behaviour to them. nor do they load anything in to them.
-You'll need to make child classes for that.
+You'll need to make RoomBehaviours and attach them to the room
   * components derive from Component, not from Monobehaviour.
-Similarly, Component will call Awake, Start, Update, and LateUpdate.
+Similarly, Component will call Awake, Start, Update, and LateUpdate (as well as a few others)
   * Coroutines require that you specify if they are a 'root coroutine', for an initial call to StartCoroutine.
 Additional calls to StartCoroutine inside a coroutine have to be defined as being a child coroutine.
   * RPC's can be verified by the server.
 The NetworkInfo object that is passed into the delegate for that rpc has a variable called continueForwarding.
 If set to false, the rpc will not go to other clients if the rpcmode was Other or All.